 When David’s Mama passed on this year, I thought I already knew how to navigate grief and to support him through it.
 Been there, done that, right?
 It didn’t take a minute to realise that grief is as fragile and as unique as a snowflake.
 No grief is ever the same, people cope differently, and when we add the mechanics of a global pandemic into the mix, we find that we have to learn to let go and to grieve a new way too.

-This Christmas we all fought the fight to be grateful for what we (still) have in the midst of longing for what was lost.
+This Christmas we all fought the fight–of being grateful for what we (still) have in the midst of longing for what was lost.

 We learned, collectively, that grief comes in waves.
 One minute it feels like a heartache that crushes us from the inside, triggered by something as trivial as an empty seat, a Bible verse, her favorite Christmas song.
 And for a brief moment we let the tears freely flow, and we allow ourselves to remember the last Christmas we spent with them, the last present we gave and received, the last memory, the last photograph.